|

 or other unique factors that could affect book value, such as signs of

 alteration or rebinding of the original material. - The personal examination is followed by a written report that specifies sources used to determine value, including book auction records (foreign and domestic), sales records, price guides, bibliographies, dealer catalogs, publishers records, and additional data.
 Also included is an evaluation of the condition of each book property, wherein a condition grade is given. - The Fair Market Value of each book property is determined, valid for a period of two years, using the Market Data Comparison method accepted by the Appraisal Foundation, the American Society of Appraisers and the Internal Revenue Service.
 Applicable IRS Publications include 526, 547, 561, and 2194.
-We follow the 2021-2022 Uniform Standards of Professional Appraisal Practice (USPAP) of The Appraisal Foundation.
+We follow the current Uniform Standards of Professional Appraisal Practice (USPAP) of The Appraisal Foundation.
 Clausen Books is not currently a member of the American Society of Appraisers, however we support and promote the Principles of Appraisal Practice and Code of Ethics of the American Society of Appraisers.
 Estate/Probate

 Valuations, Charitable Donations, no "on-line" appraisals or informal "price-guesstimates" performed Call 719-331-0785 text or voice-mail We